hashicorp/terraform-provider-aws/website/docs/d/cloudfront_distribution.html.markdown

     distribution's information is fully propagated throughout the Amazon CloudFront system.

-  * `active_trusted_signers` - The key pair IDs that CloudFront is aware of for each trusted signer, if the distribution is set up to serve private content with signed URLs.

   * `domain_name` - The domain name corresponding to the distribution.
 For
     example: `d604721fxaaqy9.cloudfront.net`.